sicara/cours_dq/README.md

 ## Project Overview
-This project analyzes French birth data from 2021, focusing on data quality practices and techniques taught in the Centrale Supélec data quality course.
+This project analyzes French birth data from 2021, focusing on data quality practices and techniques taught in the CentraleSupélec data quality course.

+You can explore the data by :
+- looking at the data sample : `sample_data/extrait_donnees_naissances_2021.csv`
+- adapting the Python script querying the database : `uv run python analyses/explore_database.py`

-### Exercises
+## Exercises

-#### Exercise 1 - Add uniqueness and nullable tests
+### Exercise 1 - Add uniqueness and nullable tests

 **Task:** Add data quality tests to ensure data integrity
 - Add a `unique` test for the `ID` column in the `birth_data_2021` source to ensure each record has a unique identifier